The Indiana University Department of Biology seeks high school biology educators to participate in its five-day Biology Summer Institute.

 This program offers a way to connect teachers and their students to ongoing research in our department and to heighten students’ general understanding of biology.
 Simultaneously, the program will provide teachers with an opportunity to learn about the latest research in their fields of interest and help them to develop novel tools to motivate and educate their students.
 The program also offers teachers the chance to deepen their collaborations with individual faculty members, which could lead to further collaboration through National Science Foundation Research Experiences for Teachers (NSF RET) grants.

-Faculty participants include Irene Newton (microbial genetics/evolution), Nick Sokol (cell and developmental biology), Jake McKinlay (microbial metabolism), Troy Smith (behavior and evolution), Julia van Kessel (microbial cell biology and responses ), and Erik Ragsdale (evolution and development).
+Faculty participants include Jake McKinlay (microbial metabolism), Troy Smith (behavior and evolution), Julia van Kessel (microbial cell biology and responses ), Erik Ragsdale (evolution and development), and David Kehoe (microbial genetics and environmental responses).